FloraCanou/temperament_evaluator/README.md

 Finds the complexity spectrum of the temperament.

 ------
-Note: monzos are column vectors.
+Note: monzos should be entered as column vectors.